Dumpster Placement Laws in San Jose: The Complete Guide

 1. What is the most common reason for a failed delivery?

 Low-hanging wires or tree branches.
 Ensure you have 18–25 feet of overhead clearance so the Zebra Dumpsters driver can safely raise the truck bed.
+Other common reasons include unposted no-parking signs blocking street placements and HOA disputes flagged at the gate.

 2. How much does it cost if I go over the weight limit?